Thursday's Child (David Bowie song): Background and composition

 It was the first single from Hours and preceded the album by two weeks.
-In a performance for VH1 Storytellers, Bowie revealed that the title of the song was prompted by the memory of the autobiography of actress Eartha Kitt.
+In a performance for VH1 Storytellers, Bowie revealed that the title of the song was prompted by the memory of the autobiography of singer and actress Eartha Kitt.
 The book, also called Thursday's Child, used to be a favourite of his when he was 14 years old.

 The song, just like "Ashes to Ashes", is inspired by Danny Kaye's "Inchworm".
 According to Nicholas Pegg the song references Ray Charles' "That Lucky Old Sun" and John Donne's poem "The Sun Rising".

 According to the song's songwriter and producer Reeves Gabrels, Bowie initially wanted group TLC to sing background vocals on the song.
 However, he convinced Bowie not to do it, and invited his friend Holly Palmer to do the vocals instead.
 According to Gabrels, "I was David's friend, and his guitar player, musical director, co-producer, but I was also a fan.
 I felt like I was protecting his 'thing'.
 I wanted to make sure he stayed cool and stayed connected.
 He was a voracious chaser of new things.
 But not every new thing [should be chased]".

 The song begins with Bowie singing: "All of my life I've tried so hard/Doing my best with what I had/Nothing much happened all the same".
 In an interview with Uncut, the singer commented about the song: "I'm supposed to say, 'Ah, but that's the secret of stagecraft!'
-But no, I don't find it particularly hard – the guy in the song’s had a tough life, though.
+But no, I don't find it particularly hard – the guy in the song's had a tough life, though.
 He's a teeth-grinding, I'll-get-this-job-done guy.
 But, right, it's not a dogged labour for me: I do work hard, but it comes easily".
 Bowie further expanded on the song, revealing that it was about "somebody that maybe felt that he'd achieved anything that he was ever going to achieve in his life and that the way forward looked as bleak as much of his past had done.....until it was changed by meeting this particular person that he falls in love with.
 So it's like a glimmer of salvation in his own life".